-- (a) the individual/ Director holds cross-directorship or has significant links with other directors through involvements in other companies or bodies; or - (b) the individual/ Director will be holding his/her seventh (or more) listed company directorship.

-54. If an Independent Non-executive Director serves more than nine years, any further appointment is subject to a separate resolution to be approved by Shareholders.
-The reasons why the Board believes that the individual is still independent and should be re-elected are contained in the Notice of General Meeting.
+- (a) the individual/Director holds cross-directorship or has significant links with other directors through involvements in other companies or bodies; or - (b) the individual/Director will be holding his/her seventh (or more) listed company directorship. - 55.
+If an Independent Non-executive Director serves more than nine years, any further appointment is CP B.2.3 subject to a separate resolution to be approved by Shareholders.
+The reasons why the Board believes that the individual is still independent and should be re-elected, including the factors considered, the process, the discussion of the Board in arriving at such determination, and the length of tenure are contained in the Notice of General Meeting.
 In so far as the independence of each of the Directors is concerned, this is a question of fact and the Board is committed to assessing this on an ongoing basis with regard to all relevant factors concerned and not just limited to where a Director whose length of service exceeds nine years.